Elena' s AI Blog

 Rebase Example

-In this post, I have covered fixing commit mistakes in Git.
-We have observed that reverting changes is a safer option than resetting.
-We have learned how to check the commit history and get commit hashes.
-Also, I did some stash changes when we wanted to keep them while doing the reset.
-Git rebase is another option to interactively cherry pick, join, reorder and delete commits.
-In my next post, I am going into more detail about GitHub merge conflicts.
+In this post, I have covered fixing commit mistakes in Git. git revert is a non-destructive command that undoes a commit by adding a new one and is safer than git reset, which rewrites history.
+We have learned how to check the commit history with git log and get commit hashes.
+I also used git stash to keep changes while doing the reset. git rebase is another option to interactively cherry-pick, join, reorder, and delete commits.
+In my next post, I go into more detail about GitHub merge conflicts.

 References